 William Roberts Clark, Charles Puryear Professor of Liberal Arts, Texas A&M University

-John Coatsworth, Dean, School of International and Public Affairs, Columbia University
+John Coatsworth, Provost, Columbia University

 Geoffrey Garrett, Dean, Wharton School, University of Pennsylvania